 Laura began her professional career in Boston, Massachusetts, at a full-service law firm that contained its own trust administration department.
 This situation, unique to Boston law firms, allowed Laura to observe the practical administration of trusts as she was being trained in the drafting of complex documents.
 Laura returned to her home state of New Jersey in 2002.

 Laura is a sought-after speaker on a variety of estate planning topics.
 For several years, she taught the estate planning session presented by New Jersey Institute of Continuing Legal Education as part of the “Basic Skills and Methods” class required of all attorneys newly admitted to the New Jersey Bar.
-Laura continues to work with NJ ICLE in its presentations on New Jersey Basic Estate Administration (fondly called “Estate Admin 101” and “Estate Admin 102”).
+Afterward, Laura continued to work with NJ ICLE in its presentations on New Jersey Basic Estate Administration (fondly called “Estate Admin 101” and “Estate Admin 102”).
 She is a regular presenter at New York University’s Summer Institute in Taxation, and has been a guest lecturer at New York Law School’s L.L.M. program on the subject of estate taxes.
 She was an instructor in “Preliminary Matters: Drafting the Will,” the first in a six-part series of lectures on estate planning sponsored by Massachusetts Continuing Legal Education, from 1997 to 2002.

 Laura is a contributing author to Understanding and Using Trusts, published by Massachusetts Continuing Legal Education in 2001 and last updated in 2015, and to Breaking the Code of Wealth Management, published by ABN-AMRO Bank, N.V.
 Her article “When is a Gift not a Gift?”, explaining grantor retained annuity trusts, appeared in Garden State Woman magazine.